chungusg/hotlink-archive-template/README.md

 <img src="https://hotlink-archive-template.pages.dev/rename1/pages-settings.gif" alt="navigate to settings on cloudflare">

-1. Go to Settings
+1. Go to Settings > Build tab > Branch Control
-2. Choose Production build branch (MAIN or CLOUDFLARE) and enable (or disable) automatic deployments
+2. Choose your Production Branch (MAIN or CLOUDFLARE) and enable (or disable) automatic deployments
 - If you choose MAIN, every change you commit to MAIN will be published to Pages
-- If you choose CLOUDFLARE, you will have to manually pull any changes from MAIN to CLOUDFLARE first before anything is published to Pages
+- If you choose CLOUDFLARE, any changes you make to MAIN will not show up on your Pages site until you Pull from MAIN to CLOUDFLARE
 	- Or you can do it the other way, by editing on a side branch and only merging with MAIN when you want to publish.

 #### Fully Manual